Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-2.md

 This is a continuation of [color theory 1](theory-color-1.md).
 It is expected that you are coming into this research with a brief understanding of that paper.
-The goal of this follow up is to take what we know from color theory and apply the symbolism used in the game characters.
+The goal of this follow up is to take what we know from color theory and apply the symbolism used in the game.
 We will be trying to extract some implementation details that could reveal more about the game's story.

 ## The Color Wheel Tattoo